 Firstly, you’ll likely struggle towards your goal.
 Then – even if you do – the ecstasy will be short lived.
 The joyless process was an expensive entrance fee to a lackluster show.

-Fall in love with the process and all it’s nuances!
+Fall in love with the process and all it’s nuances, the rest will look after it’s self!

-Yeah, you’ll fail quite often, but it’s about having fun and finding your “flow state”, rewarding you with consistent progress.
+Yeah, you’ll fail quite often.
+But, it’s about having fun, finding your “flow state”, and getting lost in every moment of the process as you progress.

 Use all the tools at your disposal